luhrts/monitoring/monitoring_monitors_ros/README.md

 you need to configure which node do you want to watch

 ## node-resource-monitor
-you need to configure the blacklist and the whitelist for this monitor
+you need to configure the blacklist or the whitelist for this monitor

 ## TF-monitor
 you dont need to configure anything